awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

 \([back to top](#troubleshooting)\)

-## Environment Creation Error: "Not authorized to perform sts:AssumeRole"<a name="troubleshooting-sts-assume-role"></a>
+## Environment creation error: "Not authorized to perform sts:AssumeRole"<a name="troubleshooting-sts-assume-role"></a>

  **Issue:** When you try to create a new environment, you see this error: "Not authorized to perform sts:AssumeRole," and the environment is not created\.